youliangzhu/pygamd-v1/docs/_build/html/_sources/cuda/cu-module-polymerization.rst.txt

       specifies the type of newly generated bonds by reaction.

-   .. py:function:: setFuncReactRule(bool switch, float K, float r_0, float b_0, float epsilon0, Func function)
+   .. py:function:: setFuncReactRule(bool switch, float K, float r_0, float b_0, float epsilon0, PolyFunc function)

       switches the rule of the reaction according to energy and specifies the rule with spring constant K, the maximum length for FENE r_0, the equilibrium length of bond b_0, the energy to shift epsilon0, and bond potential type (the candidates are harmonic and FENE).